 Distrix: The Strategy Game

 Two players, Red and Blue, battle to control a 6x6 region called The Matrix.
 The number in each square of the matrix equals power, and Red and Blue are equally powerful.
-During the game, players assign squares to 9 districts, one square at a time.
-As squares are grouped into districts, power is unevenly allocated.
-Red controls some districts, and Blue controls others.
-The game ends when all squares belong to districts and no legal moves remain.
+During the game, players use colored tokens to group the squares into 9 districts, one square at a time.
+As districts are formed, power becomes unevenly allocated.
+Red controls some districts, Blue controls others.
+The game ends when all squares belong to districts and there are no legal moves remaining.
 Whoever controls more districts is the winner.

-The idea is simple, but game play is incredibly challenging.
-You and your opponent are always equally powerful, so there's one path to victory: you must cleverly spread your power to win many districts by narrow margins and lose few districts by large margins.
+The idea is simple, but play is incredibly challenging.
+To win, you must cleverly spread your power across many districts while concentrating your opponent's power into few districts.
 This is how election districts are rigged, or gerrymandered, in the real world.
 But, in Distrix, an opponent responds to your every move.
 Each district is a tug-of-war that you want to win narrowly or lose by a lot.
 But be careful...you may accidentally win it by too much or barely lose it!
 Nine districts are in play, so there's a lot to keep your eye on.
 Spatial awareness is critical because the shape of one district affects another.
-And there's a special rule that can be highly disruptive at the end: squares may be reassigned from large districts to adjacent smaller ones.
-Overall, it's a stunningly pure battle for power that combines basic arithmetic, spatial understanding, and expert move timing.
-Game play is intense from start to finish, and all games are closely contested.
+And there's a special rule in the endgame--that allows squares to be reassigned from large districts to adjacent smaller ones--that can thwart even the best game plan, turning an expected victory into a stunning defeat.
+Overall, it's a pure battle for power where basic arithmetic, spatial awareness, move timing, and move counting make all the difference.

-A devilishly challenging affair, Distrix has the visual simplicity, aesthetic elegance, and sophistication of play typical of classic two-player games like chess and go.
-With razor-thin margins, endgame surprises, and a different matrix every time, Distrix is a game of skill like no other.
+A devilishly challenging affair, Distrix has the conceptual simplicity, aesthetic elegance, and strategic sophistication typical of classic games like chess and go.
+But with real-world relevance, endgame surprises, razor-thin victory margins, and a different matrix every time, Distrix is a game of skill like no other.
 Can you master the districts and win?
+Click here to place an order.

 Two players, Red and Blue, battle to control a 6x6 region called The Matrix.
 The number in each square of the matrix equals power, and Red and Blue are equally powerful.
-During the game, players assign squares to 9 districts, one square at a time.
-As squares are grouped into districts, power is unevenly allocated.
-Red controls some districts, and Blue controls others.
-The game ends when all squares belong to districts and no legal moves remain.
+During the game, players use colored tokens to group the squares into 9 districts, one square at a time.
+As districts are formed, power becomes unevenly allocated.
+Red controls some districts, Blue controls others.
+The game ends when all squares belong to districts and there are no legal moves remaining.
 Whoever controls more districts is the winner.

-The idea is simple, but game play is incredibly challenging.
-You and your opponent are always equally powerful, so there's one path to victory: you must cleverly spread your power to win many districts by narrow margins and lose few districts by large margins.
+The idea is simple, but play is incredibly challenging.
+To win, you must cleverly spread your power across many districts while concentrating your opponent's power into few districts.
 This is how election districts are rigged, or gerrymandered, in the real world.
 But, in Distrix, an opponent responds to your every move.
 Each district is a tug-of-war that you want to win narrowly or lose by a lot.
 But be careful...you may accidentally win it by too much or barely lose it!
 Nine districts are in play, so there's a lot to keep your eye on.
 Spatial awareness is critical because the shape of one district affects another.
-And there's a special rule that can be highly disruptive at the end: squares may be reassigned from large districts to adjacent smaller ones.
-Overall, it's a stunningly pure battle for power that combines basic arithmetic, spatial understanding, and expert move timing.
-Game play is intense from start to finish, and all games are closely contested.
+And there's a special rule in the endgame--that allows squares to be reassigned from large districts to adjacent smaller ones--that can thwart even the best game plan, turning an expected victory into a stunning defeat.
+Overall, it's a pure battle for power where basic arithmetic, spatial awareness, move timing, and move counting make all the difference.

-A devilishly challenging affair, Distrix has the visual simplicity, aesthetic elegance, and sophistication of play typical of classic two-player games like chess and go.
-With razor-thin margins, endgame surprises, and a different matrix every time, Distrix is a game of skill like no other.
+A devilishly challenging affair, Distrix has the conceptual simplicity, aesthetic elegance, and strategic sophistication typical of classic games like chess and go.
+But with real-world relevance, endgame surprises, razor-thin victory margins, and a different matrix every time, Distrix is a game of skill like no other.
 Can you master the districts and win?
+Click here to place an order.

-- Place 36 tiles in a random 6x6 matrix
+- Place 36 tiles in a random 6x6 matrix, and set up the scoreboard and tokens as shown above.

 - Players take turns.
-In each turn, a player uses one colored token to
+In each turn, a player places one token on one square in the matrix to:

 - Expand a district, or

-- Balance the sizes of 2 adjacent districts.
+- Balance the sizes of two adjacent districts.

-- Tokens are not player specific.
-As long as the rules are followed, any player may place any color token on any tile.
+- The tokens are not player specific.
+Both players are allowed to place any color token on any square.

-- The game ends when one token occupies each tile and there are no legal moves remaining
+- The game ends when one token occupies each square and there are no legal moves remaining.

-Follow a Distrix game from start to finish
+Follow a Game of Advanced Distrix from Start to Finish

 Reviews